Predicting High-precision Depth on Low-Precision Devices Using 2D Hilbert Curves: Experiments

-Pixel-level errors alone are not sufficient to characterize artifacts in the depth maps predicted by quantized models.
-For example, false depth edges in INT8 depth representations (Fig. \ref{fig:1-1-abstract_demo}) have little effect on the Abs Rel metric but can significantly impact the quality of small objects in far depth zone and the quality of planar areas.
-To account for these errors, we tried to use SSIM metric~\cite{SSIM, UnderstandingSSIM}.
-However, we found it barely affected by INT8 quantization artifacts.
+Pixel-level errors themselves are not sufficient to characterize quantization artifacts in the predicted depth maps.
+For example, INT8 depth representation has minimal impact on the Abs Rel metric.
+To address this issue, we experimented with the SSIM metric~\cite{SSIM, UnderstandingSSIM}.
+However, we found it barely affected by quantization artifacts.
 Therefore, we propose using cosine similarity~\cite{CosSimilarity} between discrete cosine transform (DCT)~\cite{DCT} coefficients of GT and predicted depth maps.
 For this, $n\times n$ DCT is applied in a scanning window manner to both GT and predicted depth maps.
-The DCT coefficients matrices are flattened to vector representations and zero coefficients are discarded.
+The DCT coefficients are flattened to vector representations and zero coefficients are discarded.
 Cosine similarity between flattened vectors is calculated at each scanning window position and then averaged:

-where $N$ is number of frames in the dataset, M is number of scanning windows, $\mathbf{c_{ij}}$ and $\mathbf{\hat{c}_{ij}}$ are vectors of DCT coefficients of GT and predicted depth maps for frame ${i}$ and window $j$.
-Experimental results show that $S_{C}$ calculated in $4\times 4$ window is sensitive to depth map blurring and INT8 quantization artifacts.
-The value of $S_{C}$ close to unity (maximum possible value) indicates high-quality depth maps with sharp edges and the absence of artifacts in homogeneous areas.
+where $N$ is the number of frames, M is the number of scanning windows, $\mathbf{c_{ij}}$ and $\mathbf{\hat{c}_{ij}}$ are vectors of DCT coefficients of GT and predicted depth maps for frame ${i}$ and window $j$.
+Experiments show that $S_{C}$ calculated in $4\times 4$ window is sensitive to depth blurring and INT8 quantization artifacts.
+The value of $S_{C}$ close to unity (the maximum possible value) indicates high-quality depth maps with sharp edges and absence of artifacts in homogeneous areas.